HollyT85/books_for_you/README.md

 ![myreviews](static/images/readme/myreviews.png)

 In this area, users can see a quick overview of reviews they have left; these are in collapsible formats as on the browse books page for consistency.
 Users can easily return to their profile if they clicked 'My Reviews' by accident.
-When they un-collapse a book, they can see the options to edit and delete their reviews.
+When they expand a book, they can see the options to edit and delete their reviews.

 <b><u>Edit</u></b>